dashevo/wallet-lib/docs/plugins.md

 There is different type of plugins that can be used in the wallet-library :

 - Workers : A worker plugins is a plugin that inherits from Worker class.
-It distinguish itself by having a init, startWorker, execWorker and stopWorker methods.
+It distinguish itself by having a execute method that will be executed each `workerIntervalTime`.
-Except if clearly asked
 - DAP :  A DAP plugins inherits from DAP class and is only require to have a init method.
 - Standard : These are mostly enhancers of the wallet library functionalities.